 Full details of the structure of the assessment are available here.

-The Duke Elder Undergraduate Prize Examination takes place once a year in Medical Schools throughout the British Isles.
-The next examination is scheduled to take place on Wednesday 7 March 2018.
-The closing date is 11 December 2017, by which candidates have to submit their names to their Medical School.
-Further information can be obtained from the organiser within your Medical School.
+The Duke Elder Undergraduate Prize Examination takes place online once a year with applications made via Medical Schools throughout the British Isles.
+The next examination is scheduled to take place on Wednesday 10 March 2021; further information will be sent out to medical schools by October 2020.

-The 2020 Admission Ceremony has been cancelled due to COVID-19 and the next Admission Ceremony is scheduled to take place on Friday 7 September 2018 in London.
-Further details will be sent to those eligible to attend in July 2018.
+The 2020 Admission Ceremony has been cancelled due to COVID-19 and the next Admission Ceremony is scheduled to take place on Friday 10 September 2021 in London.
+Further details will be sent to those eligible to attend in early 2021.